mit-rss/intro_to_ros/README.md

 1. Commit your modified code, config/meta files, and your custom message file as well as any supporting files.

 ## Question 6: Using launch files
-If you have been running your publisher(s), subscriber(s), and roscore separately using the rosrun command, there’s a more organized way to run multiple nodes at the same time with one command.
+If you have been running your publisher(s) and subscriber(s) separately using the ros2 run command, there’s a more organized way to run multiple nodes at the same time with one command.

 In this exercise, we ask you to write a single launch file called `my_first_launch.launch.xml` containing all 4 python files that you have written thus far.